Water Industry Act 1991

 The Water Industry Act 1991 (c.
-56) is an Act of the United Kingdom Parliament consolidating previous enactments relating to the water supply and the provision of wastewater services in England and Wales.
+56) is an act of the Parliament of the United Kingdom consolidating previous enactments relating to the water supply and the provision of wastewater services in England and Wales.
 It also implemented recommendations made by the Law Commission.

-Arrangement
+The enactments consolidated by the act were repealed by section 3 of, and schedule 3 to, the Water Consolidation (Consequential Provisions) Act 1991.

+Provisions

-The Act is divided into eight parts and a further 15 Schedules are attached.
+The act is divided into eight parts and a further 15 schedules are attached.